ratlog/ratlog-spec/readme.md

-# 🐀 Ratlog - Application Logging for Rats, Humans and Machines
+# 🐀 Ratlog - Application Logging for Humans and Machines

 **Disclaimer**: *The Ratlog specification is still in draft state and might be subject to breaking changes.
 We try our best to publish a stable version as soon as possible.*